There are three major stances concerning God, gods, and the supernatural:

 Is there a proof against the existence of God?

-Surprisingly, very few theories can be proven.
-Take the theory of gravity: things fall down if not obstructed.
+Surprisingly, very few theories can be proven true.
+Take the theory of gravity: Things fall down if not obstructed.
 This theory makes lots of true predictions.
 Yet, how would we prove this theory?
 A number of things falling down validate that theory — but do not prove it.
 There could be one thing one day some time in the future that does not fall down.
 There is no way to actually prove that things always fall down.
-It can only be proven wrong: if one day, a thing does not fall down, the theory is false.
-Until that day, the theory is useful, because it makes lots of true predictions.
+It can only be proven wrong: If one day, a thing does not fall down, the theory is false.
+Until that day, however, the theory is useful, because it makes lots of true predictions.

 The belief in the supernatural, in contrast, has no such benefits.
 Despite assuming the existence of the supernatural, this belief cannot make a single prediction about the physical world that atheism could not make.
-This entails not only that it cannot be proven right, but that it cannot even be proven wrong.
+We will later argue that this makes the belief in the supernatural literally meaningless: Theism does not help at all in understanding the physical world.
+And this is also the reason why theism cannot be proven wrong: It is easy to resist any proofs of falsehood if one makes no concrete predictions about the real world.

 Neither theism nor atheism can be proven right.